 The team at Alpha OBGYN customizes a care plan for abnormal bleeding.
 If your birth control is to blame, Dr. Reddy can recommend other options for preventing pregnancy.

 When polyps or fibroids are large enough to interfere with your periods, you may need a minimally invasive surgery to remove them.
-If you’re done having children, Dr. Reddy may suggest endometrial ablation, a minimally invasive procedure to remove the lining of your uterus to treat heavy bleeding.
+If you are done having children, Dr. Reddy may suggest an endometrial ablation, a minimally invasive procedure to remove the lining of your uterus and treat heavy bleeding.
 These procedures are performed in the hospital under sedation.

-For women who have severe uterine bleeding that’s not treatable with other therapies, Dr. Reddy may recommend a hysterectomy to remove your uterus and possibly your ovaries and fallopian tubes.
+For women who have severe uterine bleeding that’s not treatable with other therapies, Dr. Reddy may recommend a total or partial hysterectomy to remove your uterus and possibly your ovaries and fallopian tubes.

 To schedule a diagnostic evaluation for heavy bleeding or other changes with your period, call Alpha OBGYN or request an appointment online today.